Johann Tserclaes, Count of Tilly: Campaign against the Swedes and death

 Following Magdeburg, Tilly engaged the army of Gustavus Adolphus at the Battle of Breitenfeld on 17 September 1631, near the city of Leipzig, which he had reached after laying waste to Saxony.
-In the battle he was outmaneuvered by King Gustavus Adolphus and suffered 27,000 casualties.
+In the battle he was outmaneuvered by King Gustavus Adolphus and suffered a crushing defeat.
 The Swedes' maneuvering and accurate, rapid artillery fire caused his troops to break and flee.
 He withdrew, and political rivalries prevented Wallenstein from coming to his aid, so he turned to defence.
 He defeated the Swedes at Bamberg on 9 March 1632.
 While attempting to prevent the Swedes from crossing into Bavaria over the Lech near Rain am Lech, he was wounded early in the Battle of Rain on 15 April by a 90-gram arquebus bullet (not, as erroneously reported, by a culverin cannon ball), which shattered his right thigh, and died of osteomyelitis (bone infection) fifteen days later in Ingolstadt at the age of 73 on 30 April 1632.
 His tomb is in Altötting, Upper Bavaria.